 Queen Size Pillow Dimensions

-A queen size pillow measures 20 by 30 inches which is 4 inches wider than the standard pillow size.
-The extra width helps restless sleepers turn and toss without losing head support while sleeping.
+The size of a queen pillow measures 20 inches wide by 30 inches long which is 4 inches wider than the standard pillow size.
+The extra width helps restless sleepers toss and turn without losing head support while sleeping.

-Queen pillows fit snugly in queen size pillow cases but can also be stuffed into standard pillowcases.
-A queen-size pillowcase is, of course, recommended.
+Queen pillows fit snugly into standard pillowcases.
+A queen-size pillowcase is, of course, recommended if you prefer a looser look.
 Two queen pillows, designed for queen-size beds, fit perfectly on a queen mattress.
-They can also be used on a twin, a full, and any mattress bigger than these sizes.
+One can use them on a twin, a full, and any mattress bigger than these pillow sizes.

 King Size Pillow Dimensions